 Carving Green Wood vs Dry Wood

 Green wood is wood that has been recently cut and not dried.
 It has not been cured nor had the chance to season.
-The standard wood seasons through evaporation of the internal moisture.
+The standard wood seasons through evaporation of internal moisture.
 Unlike dried wood, green wood contains more moisture content than seasoned wood.
 Seasoned wood has been dried over time or by forced drying in kilns.

 Dry wood has less than 20% moisture content.
 It has to be seasoned or dried, and that is done either through air drying and kiln-dried.
 Greenwood should be for a specific look or if you are practicing your woodworking techniques.
 Avoid using it for fuel and structural projects.